Mystery buyer of record-breaking 'Scream' unknown, for now

 | NEW YORK

-NEW YORK Two days after the $120 million (74.3 million pounds) sale of Edvard Munch's "The Scream" set a new record for the most expensive work ever sold at auction the identify of its anonymous buyer remains unknown, but perhaps not for long.
+NEW YORK Two days after the $120 million sale of Edvard Munch's "The Scream" set a new record for the most expensive work ever sold at auction the identify of its anonymous buyer remains unknown, but perhaps not for long.

 Speculation about who purchased the pricey painting has ranged from Russian tycoons, Asian collectors and American billionaires to museums and internet entrepreneurs.